How Is the Los Angeles County Property Tax Rate Determined?

 This means that the fair market value of your home is usually higher than the assessed price because the 2% cap increase doesn’t follow the true increases in market value.
 However, a new assessment will be performed if there is a change in ownership or significant improvements are made to the property.

-If you decide to sell your home in Los Angeles County that you’ve held for, let’s say, 10 years and buy a less expensive home in another county, your property tax could actually be higher.
+If you decide to sell your home in Los Angeles County that you’ve held for, let’s say, ten years and buy a less expensive home in another county, your property tax could actually be higher.
 This is because the new value assessment will be more in line with the actual market value, so 1% of the value of your new home could be higher, as there was no 2% cap.

-On the other hand, your Los Angeles County property tax rate is not related to or dependent on your neighbors’.
-So, if a house comparable to yours is sold in your neighborhood for $100 000 more than your house's assessed value, that new neighbor will be paying higher taxes, but yours will stay the same.
+On the other hand, your Los Angeles property tax rate is not related to or dependent on your neighbors’.
+So, if a house comparable to yours is sold in your neighborhood for $100,000 more than your house's assessed value, that new neighbor will pay higher taxes, but yours will stay the same.
+This may seem obvious now, but it was not so before Proposition 13 was passed.

-So as the value of property appreciated and a new house was sold in your neighborhood for a significantly larger sum than what you paid, you could expect a new assessment that would also increase your LA County property tax.
+For one, the average property tax in California was 3%, but that was the lesser problem.
+The bigger issue was that there was no cap on the annual increases.
+So, as the value of property appreciated and a new house was sold in your neighborhood for a significantly larger sum than what you paid, you could expect a new assessment that would also increase your LA County property tax payments.

 The situation got so bad in the 1970s that people were forced to sell their homes or lose them as a result of the tax increases.
 This was one of the main driving forces behind Proposition 13, and now, luckily, the Los Angeles County property tax rate increase is capped at 2%.

-Additional LA County Property Tax Rates
+Additional Los Angeles County Property Tax Rates

 Aside from the 1% property tax, you pay other levies.
 While these levies are not strictly defined as property taxes under the law, you still pay them on your property tax bill.
 These levies are voter-approved and usually apply to homes in special and school districts.
 The levies are dependent on the district your home is located in and the local regulations.

-Can You Lower the Property Tax Rate?
+Can You Lower Your Los Angeles Property Tax Rate?

 Tax Exemptions